Thai Massage therapy and placebo – what’s the connection?

 - Your ability to move energy in your clients

 Some of these factors might well induce a kind of placebo effect.
-In other words the client might experience a degree of healing or improvement which goes beyond the effect that your massage could generate.
+In other words, the client might experience a degree of healing or improvement that goes beyond the effect that your massage techniques by themselves could generate.

 Redefining the placebo effect in a positive way

-Using the power of the mind in massage therapy
+Using the power of the mind in Thai Massage therapy

 I help them become aware of their restricting patterns and in some cases even guide them in a visualization process to accelerate healing.

-“Placebo effect” could be just as easily redefined as a way to engage the immense power of our minds to affect change, improvement and healing.
+“Placebo effect” could be easily redefined as a way to engage the immense power of our minds to affect change, improvement, and healing.

-Instead of using the placebo effect in a clandestine way, you can use it in a conscious, constructive way to get better results in your massage practice and accelerate the healing process in your clients.
+Instead of using the placebo effect in a clandestine way by seeing if you can trick people, you can use it in a conscious, constructive way to get better results in your Thai Massage practice and accelerate the healing process in your clients.

 You can be proud of the ‘placebo power’ of our minds

-They are not “just” a placebo effect.
-By introducing the power of the mind, of suggestion, of positive expectation, of focused energy and a conducive environment into your work, your results will dramatically improve.
+They are not ‘just‘ a placebo effect.
+By introducing the power of the mind, suggestion, positive expectation, focused energy, and a conducive environment into your work, the results in your Thai Massage work will dramatically improve.

-It can be a very useful part of our job to help our clients make the power of their minds work for them, not against them.
+It can be an essential part of our job as Thai Massage therapists to help our clients make the power of their minds work for them, not against them.

 We should be proud of the “placebo” effect, not ashamed of it.
 If you succeed in engaging a massage client’s subconscious to aid the healing process, what could be wrong with that?